The bank reconciliation within the Payments menu allows you to check, whether your accounts are correct.

 How to use bank reconciliation?

-- Go to Payments > Bank reconciliation and select on the upper right side of the screen the year and period you want to reconcile.
+- Go to Payments > Bank reconciliation > select the bank account from the dropdown and select on the upper right side of the screen the year and period you want to reconcile.

 - If you work with more bank accounts, choose the bank account for the reconciliation.